 Rejecting the contracts may put American at risk of takeover attempts as suitors offer workers less-drastic terms.

-US Airways Group Inc. (LCC) already has met with advisers for some members of AMR’s unsecured creditors’ committee, people familiar with the matter have said.
+US Airways Group Inc. (LCC:US) already has met with advisers for some members of AMR’s unsecured creditors’ committee, people familiar with the matter have said.
 The panel, which includes three unions, has a voice in major decisions made by the company in bankruptcy.

 TPG Capital and Delta Air Lines Inc. also are assessing possible bids for AMR, people with knowledge of the matter have said.